Jathosn/Learning-Django/README.md

 Run **MySQL Command Line Client** and log in with your credentials.

-Run this query to create a database with the same name as is used in this project.
+Run this query to create a database with the same name as is used in this project and initialize it.
 ```cmd
 CREATE DATABASE receipy_testing;
 use receipy_testing;